KoStard/HermesCLI/README.md

-# Hermes: Chat with AI Models and Files
+# Hermes: Chat with AI Models, Files, and Execute Workflows

-Hermes is a command-line tool that lets you chat with different AI models.
-It's named after the messenger god in Greek myths.
-With Hermes, you can talk to AI about files on your computer.
+Hermes is a powerful command-line tool that enables you to interact with various AI models, process files, and execute complex workflows.
+Named after the messenger god in Greek mythology, Hermes facilitates seamless communication between you, AI models, and your local files.

 ## What Hermes Can Do

-- Chat with many AI models:
+- Chat with a variety of AI models:
   - Claude (Anthropic)
   - Bedrock Claude
   - Bedrock Claude 3.5